Sunda Kingdom: Local account

+The Batutulis inscription is still in situ at its original location.
+This inscription commemorates the great king of the Sundanese kingdom named Prabu Guru Dewata Prana who was later crowned as Sri Baduga Maharaja Ratu Haji at Pakuan Pajajaran Sri Sang Ratu Dewata.
+The king's genealogy states that he was the son of Rahyang Dewa Niskala who died in Gunung Tiga, and the grandson of Rahyang Niskala Wastu Kancana who died in Nusa Larang.
+It was stated that Sri Baduga had made several works, including making defensive ditches to protect the city of Pakuan, making memorials, making gugunungan (mountains, perhaps punden terraces), making paving halls with rocks, samida forests or making ceremonial places, as well as create telaga warna.

-The Bujangga Manik manuscript is the primary source on the daily life of the Sunda Kingdom in the late 15th to early 16th century.
+The Bujangga Manik] manuscript is the primary source on the daily life of the Sunda Kingdom in the late 15th to early 16th century.
 Detailing place names, culture and customs, in great detail, it is considered one of the important specimens of Old Sundanese literature.
 The manuscript tells the story of Jaya Pakuan alias Bujangga Manik, though a prince at the court of Pakuan Pajajaran, preferred to live a solitary life as a devout Hindu.
 As a hermit traveller, the book details two journeys from Pakuan Pajajaran to central and eastern Java and back, the second journey including a visit to Bali.
 It is concluded that Jaya Pakuan practised asceticism on a mountain in western Java until his death.
 As manuscript dates from the pre-Islamic Sunda era, it is written in an older form of Sundanese.
 It does not contain any words traceable to Arabic.
 Islamic influence is absent from the content of the story as well.
-The specific mention of Majapahit, Malacca and Demak, allow us to date the writing of the story in the 15th century, probably the latter part of this century, or the early 16th century at the latest.
+The specific mention of Majapahit, Malacca, and Demak, allow us to date the writing of the story in the 15th century, probably the latter part of this century, or the early 16th century at the latest.